jonthysell/FrameworkDetector/docs/FrameworkDetectionTemplate.md

 <!--

-List any frameworks that FrameworkName itself requires (whether its detection is supported by FrameworkDetector or not).
+List (and link) any frameworks that FrameworkName itself requires (whether its detection is supported by FrameworkDetector or not).

 -->